xjyyyy/learngit/readme.txt

 Git tracks changes of files
 create a new brancj dev
 <<<<<<< HEAD
-create a new branch is quick and simple
+create a new branch is quick and simple and xjy